How To Grow Pumpkins With Kids

 Caring for Pumpkin Plants

 Fertilization can be tricky for pumpkins if the vines are big and bushy.
 If you have an abundance of pollinator friends in your garden, re-arranging your flowers to make them more accessible is a good idea.
 The pumpkin will grow from the female flower, which has a distinct bulb shape at the base of the flower.
-Pumpkins can be hand fertilized as well, which leads to an excellent lesson on pollination, cross pollination and open pollination.
+Pumpkins can be hand fertilized as well, which leads to an excellent lesson on pollination, cross pollination, and open pollination.

 Pumpkins are susceptible to powdery mildew.
-This is an airborne fungal disease that looks pretty awful, but generally dos not affect the growth of the pumpkins late in the season.
+This is an airborne fungal disease that looks pretty awful, but generally does not affect the growth of the pumpkins late in the season.
 Once the mildew has arrived, there is not much you can do.
 Harvest the pumpkins and dispose of the vines and leaves.

 The hardest part about harvesting pumpkins is knowing when to bring them in.
 In our school garden, we suffer the theft of our pumpkins regularly.
 The garden is publicly accessed and, like most school gardens, we have to consider the timing of bringing our pumpkins in a bit early to protect them from theft, or leaving them on the vine a bit longer and having someone else harvest them.
+As general rule, harvesting pumpkins two weekends before Halloween reduces loss and theft.

 Simply cut or snap the pumpkins from the vine to harvest.
 The longer you can leave the stalk, the better.
-Store the pumpkins in a protected, dry spot for a few days to let them cure before carving or cooking with them.
+Store the pumpkins in a cool, protected, dry spot for a few days to let them cure before carving or cooking with them.

 Pumpkins are a popular theme in October classrooms!
 Here is a related post with some great ideas of how my blogger friends have used pumpkins to inspire learning in Science, Technology, Arts and Maths.